-- 1. If you have a private medical provider, you can contact his/her office to discuss getting a test through the Franciscan Health Crawfordsville hospital site.
+- If you have a private medical provider, you can contact his/her office to discuss getting a test through the Franciscan Health Crawfordsville hospital site.
 You will work with the hospital scheduling department to arrange a test time.
 Getting tested here will require a medical provider to order the test.
 The results will be reported to your provider. - 2.
-There are also two Indiana testing sites in Montgomery County that do testing Monday through Friday.
+There is also a testing site in Montgomery County at 308 W. Market Street that does testing Monday through Friday.
 The testing is free and does not require a health care provider's order.
 You can register online for a test here.
-Note that it works best to use either the Google Chrome or Firefox web browser.
-Results from tests done at these two sites will be reported directly to you via email and/or text message.
+Note that it works best to use either Google Chrome or Firefox web browsers.
+Results from tests done at this site will be reported directly to you via email and/or text message.
 If your test is positive, you should report your results to your medical provider.